baoduy/hbd.astro-paper/src/content/blog/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp.md

 Upon registering for Cloudflare Zero Trust, you will need to specify a **Team Domain**.
 If you do not recall your current team domain or wish to modify it, head over to **Settings** > **Custom Pages**.
 Here, you can view and update your team domain, as well as customize the appearance of login and error pages to better fit your organization’s branding needs.
 ![cf-warp-custom-pages](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-warp-custom-pages.png)

-## Deploying the WARP Client Application
+## Deploying the WARP Client with Intune

 1. **Deploy via Intune:** To streamline the deployment of the WARP Client across all devices, follow the [guide here](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/intune/).
    This resource details how to onboard the WARP client app with Intune for efficient distribution to widely selected devices.